Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Algorithm

 \subsubsection{Termination Conditions and Basic Reward Setting}

-In this work, we designed several termination condition as follows: \begin{itemize} \item The robot successfully completed the assembly task; in our case this means $P_z$ in the current pose should be 1cm lower than the $P_z$ in the starting pose, as shown in Figure~\ref{fig:4}(a). \item The distance from CBP to the center point of the hole (CPH) is over 1cm.
-Then the agent would quit the current episode and return to starting pose. \item When the agent's moving step is above the maximum number $Step_{max}=5000$, we will consider this a failure to complete the task.
+In this work, we designed several termination conditions as follows: \begin{itemize} \item The robot successfully completes the assembly task; in our case, this means $P_z$ in the current pose should be 1cm lower than the $P_z$ in the starting pose, as shown in Figure~\ref{fig:4}(a). \item The distance from CBP to the center point of the hole (CPH) is over 1cm.
+In this situation, the agent will terminate the current episode and return to the starting pose. \item When the agent's moving step surpasses the maximum number $Step_{max}=5000$, we will consider this a failure to complete the task.
 The agent will end the episode and return to the starting point. \end{itemize}

 For each step, we set the general reward as $r_{gen}= -0.001$.
-The reason for setting the general reward to negative is that the robot is expected to complete the task with the fewest steps.
-Meanwhile, for each step, we also introduce an extra reward that corresponds to the value of $P_z$ (in meters).
+The rationale for assigning a negative general reward is to encourage the robot to complete the task in the fewest steps possible.
+Concurrently, for each step, we also introduce an extra reward that corresponds to the value of $P_z$ (in meters).
 Its formula is:

-where $P_{z}^{t}$ and $P_{z}^{t+1}$ represent the $P_z$ value at the current the step and the next step.
-Finally, if the agent finishes the task, it will get a reward for its success:
+where $P_{z}^{t}$ and $P_{z}^{t+1}$ denote the $P_z$ values at the current step and the next step, respectively.
+Ultimately, if the agent completes the task, it will receive a reward for its success:

-where $Step_f$ is the number of steps taken when the agent finishes the task.
-Meanwhile, in order to avoid, as far as possible, any violent contact or collision above a threshold during the assembly process, we add a punishment $r_{pun}$ each time such contact or collision happens.
+where $Step_f$ represents the number of steps taken when the agent completes the task.
+Simultaneously, to minimize the occurrence of violent contact or collision exceeding a threshold during the assembly process, we incorporate a penalty $r_{pun}$ each time such contact or collision transpires which would be set according to Table \ref{table:2}.
 So the final reward $\mathcal{R}$ is: